aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

             'port' => env('REDIS_PORT', '6379'),
             //database set to 0 since only database 0 is supported in redis cluster 'database' => env('REDIS_CACHE_DB', '0'),
-            //redis key perfix for this connection
+            //redis key prefix for this connection
-            'prefix' => 'C',
+            'prefix' => 'c1:',
         ],
         //connection used by the queue when redis cache is configured in config/queue.php 'queue' => [